By Sriya Krishnamoorthy, PhD, MBA, MPH, MSEd, School of Health Sciences

 The health of our nation is largely supported by public health professionals who are critical players in education, monitoring, and policy development.
 Public health workers are doctors, medical directors, lawyers, engineers, administrators, environmentalists, professors, and the list goes on and on.
 According to the Bureau of Labor Statistics, three public health jobs that are expected to grow through 2024 are:

-- Occupational health and safety specialists: The role of an occupational and health safety specialist is to ensure that workers are safe and functioning in a healthy environment.
+- Occupational health and safety specialists and technicians: The role of an occupational health and safety specialist or technician is to ensure that workers are safe and functioning in a healthy environment.
 This job often requires travel and fieldwork.
-According to the Bureau of Labor statistics, employment of health educators is expected to increase 4% between 2014 and 2024.†
+According to the Bureau of Labor statistics, employment of occupational health and safety specialists and technicians is expected to increase 8% between 2016 and 2026.

 Sriya Krishnamoorthy is a faculty member at Purdue Global.
 The views expressed in this article are solely those of the author and do not represent the view of Purdue Global.